For some reason, it is thought that Jackies are naturally aggressive, especially males, who like to fight with other dogs. This is not true.

-It is considered that Jacks are aggressive by nature, especially the individual male, they love to fight with other dogs.
-It is not truth.
-Firstly, the breed was bred to work in a pack with other dogs where aggression is unacceptable.
-Secondly, imagine the situation: you are traveling in a bus, which includes many strangers.
-You don’t fight just like that, without thinking, without apparent reason, because you want to fight don’t you?
-Of course you don’t, because you don’t know your enemy, he might be stronger than you, and you will be defeated.
+First, the breed was bred to work in packs with other dogs, where aggression is unacceptable, and second, imagine the situation: you're riding the bus and a stranger enters.
+You wouldn't jump into a fight just like that, without thinking, for no apparent reason, because you feel like fighting, would you?
+Of course not, because you do not know your opponent, he may be stronger than you and you will be defeated.

-The same rule applies to the canine world.
-See how the dog meets strangers on the street.
-They never rush into the fray without analysis (of course, there are rare exceptions among the fighting breeds).
-They portray a kind of "dog dance", consisting of sniffing, dance, lift legs and mark (spray) the territory.
-In this case the dog may issue a variety of sounds, lift up the hair on the nape, grin.
-Thus they determine the outcome of the meeting, there will be a conflict or peaceful situation.
-If a dog puts his head on the neck or the shoulders of others, it is a signal of dominance.
-If the other dog lies on his back and demonstrates abdomen this means that it takes the situation.
-Dogs will diverge as a result of such a ritual dating, if you don’t disturb them.
-In any case, do not pull on the leash of your Jack during dating since your intervention may distort the meaning of the information that Jack wants to convey to the other dogs and provoke a fight.
+The same rule works in the canine world.
+Look at two unfamiliar dogs meeting on the street.
+They will never throw themselves into a fight indiscriminately (of course, there are rare exceptions among fighting breeds).
+They will do a kind of "doggy dance" of sniffing, rounding, pawing, and marking territory.
+At the same time, the dogs may make a variety of masturbatory sounds, puff up the hair on the scruff of the neck, and sneer.
+This way they determine how the meeting will end, whether there will be a conflict or they will disperse peacefully.
+If one dog puts its head on the neck or shoulder of the other, it's a signal of dominance.
+If the other dog lies on his back and shows his belly, it means he accepts the situation.
+As a result of this ritual acquaintance, the dogs are likely to disperse if you do not interfere with them.
+Under no circumstances should you pull your Jack's leash during introductions, as your interference may distort the meaning of the information Jack wants to convey to the other dog and provoke a fight.

-To avoid unpleasant or even dangerous situations with an adult Jack, follow some simple rules from childhood.
+To avoid unpleasant or even dangerous situations with adult Jack, follow a number of simple rules from childhood.

 - Teach your puppy to walk on a leash.

-- Take a little Jack on the dog playground, where he will be able to communicate with other dogs.
+- Take little Jack to dog parks where he can socialize with other dogs.

-- If, however, there was a nuisance, and your pet got into a fight, do not try to pull him by the collar.
+- If trouble does occur and your pet gets into a fight, don't try to pull him by his collar.